EJ72/RizomLink-for-Cinema4D/README.md

       Once UVs are adjusted the way you want, click the 'Get' button

 # Known Issues
-      Ngons are not supported currently...
+      -- Ngons are not supported currently but will be in a future release.
-      Higher polygon counts will result in much longer sending times.
-The RizomUV developer is looking into this issue.
+      -- Higher polygon counts will result in much longer sending times.
+      -- The RizomUV developer is looking into this issue.